 It may feel like you already have a lot on your plate, but estate planning is a crucial thing to consider when going through a divorce.
 Whether it’s revisiting guardians for your children or beneficiaries under your estate plan, the reality is that getting divorced can have substantial consequences on your estate plan.

-This article will outline aspects of your estate plan you should consider during a divorce and help you create a list of to-dos to ensure your estate plan reflects your wishes.
+This article will cover divorce and estate planning tips, including aspects of your estate plan you should consider during a divorce and a list of divorce estate planning tips to help you ensure your estate plan reflects your wishes.

 As mentioned, divorce raises a multitude of issues that are difficult to navigate.
 Some of the types of issues you might have to navigate include: